Frequently asked questions

 What is passive network monitoring?

-How do I detect unauthorized Modbus writes?
+How do you detect unauthorized Modbus writes?

 What is NERC CIP compliance monitoring?

-NERC CIP compliance monitoring automates the collection of evidence required by the North American Electric Reliability Corporation Critical Infrastructure Protection standards.
-This includes continuous monitoring logs (CIP-007), electronic security perimeter access records (CIP-005), and configuration change documentation (CIP-010).
-Automated monitoring generates audit-ready evidence packages that can be handed directly to a NERC auditor without manual preparation.
-Non-compliance penalties can reach $1 million per day per violation.
+Automated collection of the evidence required by the North American Electric Reliability Corporation Critical Infrastructure Protection standards: continuous monitoring logs (CIP-007), electronic security perimeter access records (CIP-005), and configuration change documentation (CIP-010).
+Kyntic generates audit-ready packages you hand directly to your auditor.
+Penalties for non-compliance can reach $1M per day per violation.

 Do I need to install software on my PLCs?

-What is the difference between IT and OT security?
+What's the difference between IT and OT security?